-The Executive Director of Workforce and Organisational Development is responsible for ensuring adequate arrangements are in place regarding Occupational Health services and also for ensuring that suitable and sufficient health and safety training, including induction training, is delivered as necessary.
+The Executive Director of Workforce and Organisational Development is responsible for ensuring adequate arrangements are in place regarding Occupational Health services, ensuring that suitable and sufficient health and safety training is delivered as necessary and ensuring the promotion and maintenance of staff health and wellbeing.

-The Executive Director of Fleet, Estates and Facilities is responsible for ensuring that premises, equipment and vehicles are provided and maintained in a safe condition.
+The Executive Director of Finance is responsible for ensuring that premises, equipment and vehicles are provided and maintained in a safe condition.